-During the year ended June 30, 2016, the Foundation was awarded and received a \$250,000 grant to sustain and strengthen campus-based support and services that promote the health, wellbeing and higher education success of current and former foster youth across the District, through May 31, 2019.
-Of the total received, \$20,552 had been incurred as general and administrative fees and thus recognized as revenue through the year ended June 30, 2017.
+During the fiscal year ended June 30, 2016, the Foundation was awarded and received a \$250,000 grant to sustain and strengthen campus-based support and services that promote the health, wellbeing and higher education success of current and former foster youth across the District, through May 31, 2019.
+Of the total received, \$62,918 had been incurred as general and administrative fees and thus recognized as revenue through the fiscal year ended June 30, 2018.
+During the years ended June 30, 2018 and 2017, total expenses incurred as general and administrative fees and thus recognized as revenue were \$42,366 and \$10,052, respectively.